Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

     - In other words, faster membranes can spike more frequently.
 - Coding
     - Early studies suggest that external input is represented in the brain by neuronal firing rates.
-    - Firing rate: number of spikes in a specified time window.
+    - *Firing rate*: number of spikes in a specified time window.
     - Since interspike intervals vary from one spike to the next, we need to average over several spikes in order to get a reasonable estimate of the firing rate.
     - In many experiments, the time window is 100 ms or longer.
     - If temporal averaging isn’t just an experimental convenience but the actual code used by neurons, then a neuron further down in the processing stream would have to average its input spike trains over at least 100 ms in order to decode the message of the presynaptic neuron.